Communities on Campus

 The International Centre hosts fun and informative orientation programs, cultural events, provides a welcoming lounge, referral and advising related to immigration, health care, finances, travel, and more.

-If you’re a student of First Nations descent, the Aboriginal Student Centre can help you form support networks in your studies.
+If you’re a student of First Nations descent, the Indigenous Student Centre can help you form support networks in your studies.
 It also hosts social activities, cultural events, and information sessions.

 The Dalhousie Multifaith Centre is a non-threatening space where students, staff, and faculty can address the basic questions of meaning and purpose in their lives — no matter what their faith, philosophy, or doubt may be.